 And into that vacuum, the scroll arrives, offering stimulation without substance, spectacle without meaning.
 It fills the void without solving it.
 The loneliness epidemic is real, and it is not an accident.
 It is the direct consequence of building cities and economies that have no room for unmonetized human presence.

-SF is cyberpunk without the cool aesthetics.
+SF is cyberpunk stripped of its cool aesthetics.
 The Waymos glide along as I drive by the AI ads on the 101 billboards.
 We walk past people horse-tranquilized into a different dimension as we discuss the future of AGI.
 The same zip code that contains offices of the most cutting-edge technology houses cases of complete human wasteland.
-The permanent underclass is now of people who will never wield Claude or OpenClaw— not because they lack the intelligence, but because the system was not designed with them in mind, and never pretended otherwise.
+The permanent underclass is now of people who will never wield Claude or lobsters— not because they lack the intelligence, but because the system was not designed with them in mind, and never pretended otherwise.

 The very technology that was supposed to save us has now, by and large, become soulless.
 Startup culture used to have a reason to exist: genuine solutions to solve genuine problems.
 And unabashed scrappiness too, just some nerds building a product in a garage.
 Nowadays, techbro culture feels like a shell of its past self: ambition now feels disingenuous and cheap.
 Problems are made for solutions.
 All I hear at founder meetups are just mindless yapping about AGI, venture capital, going Series A, B and C, with IPO timelines that are mostly likely never going to happen.
 Founders are less rewarded for being visionaries, and more by being very good at selling the idea of a vision.
-And they have the audacity to call San Francisco the Rome of the 21st Century.
+And you add all that with the recent layoffs— the hundreds and thousands of tech workers losing their jobs to the very products they helped built… And they have the audacity to call San Francisco the Rome of the 21st Century.
 Rome, famously, burned.

 I say this as someone fully implicated.
 I am as techbro as any other Asian-American software engineer who drives an EV and has opinions about foundation models.
 I drank the Kool-Aid, I just want to hold the half-full cup up to the light.
 I graduated last year and already feel behind.
 The rat race has gotten tighter while the finish line has gotten more blurry.
 You’re NGMI if you don’t catch up with tomorrow’s tech.
 There is no longer a clear path that says: do this, become this, mean something.
 There is only the pressure to keep up with whatever is shipping next, or be left behind by it.